aspiers/ImpactEvaluators/.ai/website/tasks.md

   - [ ] 1.7.
 Achieve academicpages styling, whilst avoiding warnings from Jekyll builds

 - [ ] 2.
 Develop chapter content in asciidoc format based on presentation.adoc
-  - [ ] 2.1.
+  - [x] 2.1.
 Create Chapter 1: "Introduction - The Need for a Map" (based on Challenges and Solution sections)
-  - [ ] 2.2.
+  - [x] 2.2.
 Create Chapter 2: "The Abstract Model - Entities and Data" (based on Map Structure section)
   - [ ] 2.3.
-Create Chapter 3: "Impact Claims" (based on Impact Claims section)
+Flesh out Chapter 3: "Impact Claims" (based on Impact Claims section)
-  - [ ] 2.4.
+  - [x] 2.4.
 Create Chapter 4: "Composability and Reusability" (new content on cross-project collaboration, building on impact claims)
   - [ ] 2.5.
 Create Chapter 5: "Governance" (based on Governance section)
-  - [ ] 2.6.
-Create Chapter 6: "Implementation Roadmap" (based on Current and Future Work sections)
+  - [x] 2.6.
+Create Chapter 6: "Conclusion" (based on Current and Future Work sections)
   - [ ] 2.7.
 Ensure equal balance of text and visuals in each chapter

 - [ ] 3.
 Implement EAS schema specifications